-The standard TCP congestion control has difficulties to determine an appropriate sending rate after connection setup, or e.g. after long idle periods, since the path characteristics are unknown at this point in time.
+The standard TCP congestion control has difficulties to determine an appropriate sending rate after connection setup, or e. g. after long idle periods, since the path characteristics are unknown at this point in time.
 Traditionally, TCP uses the slow-start heuristic to probe the available bandwidth in these cases, but this is time-consuming in high-speed wide-area networks.
-The experimental Quick-Start extension addresses this issue by using feedback from the routers on the path: It allows hosts to ask for an initial sending rate, e.g., during the TCP three-way handshake.
+The experimental Quick-Start extension addresses this issue by using feedback from the routers on the path: It allows hosts to ask for an initial sending rate, e. g., during the TCP three-way handshake.
 If the request is approved, avoiding the slow-start can significantly speed up data transfers, in particular in large bandwidth-delay product networks.

 Fig. 1 illustrates a Quick-Start request during TCP connection establishment: The originator adds a Quick-Start request option to the IP header, which indicates a desired sending rate.
-This target rate is encoded in 15 coarse-grained steps ranging from 80 kbit/s to 1.31 Gbit/s.
+This target rate is encoded in 15 coarsegrained steps ranging from 80 kbit/s to 1.31 Gbit/s.
 The routers along the path can approve, reduce, or disallow this request.
 If the request arrives at the destination, the granted rate is echoed back piggybacked as a TCP option (Quick-Start response).
 The originator can then detect whether all routers along the path have explicitly approved the request.
 If not, the default congestion control (TCP slow-start) is used to ensure backward compatibility.
-If the Ouick-Start request is successful, the originator can immediately increase its congestion window and start to send with the approved rate, using a rate pacing mechanism.
+If the Quick-Start request is successful, the originator can immediately increase its congestion window and start to send with the approved rate, using a rate pacing mechanism.
 After one round-trip time the default TCP congestion control mechanisms are used for subsequent data transfers.
-Quick-Start does not guarantee any data rate, i.e., it is a light-weight speed-up mechanism for elastic best effort traffic only.
+Quick-Start does not guarantee any data rate, i. e., it is a light-weight speed-up mechanism for elastic best effort traffic only.

 The support of Quick-Start requires two additional functions in routers: First, a router has to know the available bandwidth on the outgoing links and must keep track of their utilization.
 And second, Quick-Start requests must be processed by an admission control that decides whether to accept a Quick-Start request, and which data rate to grant.
-More details about the required functions can be found in [1], [3].
+This can be realized by different algorithms.
+In this paper the "target algorithm" is used, which is recommended in [1], [4].